PennController/penncontroller.github.io/internal/adding-files/adding-layout.md

 ---
-layout: default
-title: Adding a custom layout
+title: Adding a _layouts file
-parent: Adding files
-grand_parent: Internal documentation
 ---

 # {{ page.title}}

+---

+To add a new `_layout/s`, follow these steps:

+1. To
+2. be
-*To be filled in*
+3. filled
+4. in